 The second and far better option are surveys with the first question embedded in the email.
 Whatever the respondent chooses gets counted as a response to the first question and the next question is displayed on a new tab.
 Even if the respondent abandons the survey, their first answer is still recorded.
 Here is how a survey like this can look like:

-Whether you choose a targeted website surveys or email surveys, there are a few features you should look for in a tool you want to use to research customer satisfaction.
+Whether you choose a targeted website surveys or email surveys, there are a few features you should look for in customer satisfaction software you want to use to research customer satisfaction.

 - Skip logic (or question/conditional branching).
 It’s a must-have of all survey tools.
 It allows you to show a different question based on an answer to the previous one.
 Both the user experience and the validity of results are improved this way.
 For example, instead of asking “What car do you drive if you own a car?” just ask “Do you own a car?”.
 If the respondent answers yes, a second question will ask to specify the model.